 1. What is the best time to visit Uttarakhand’s National Parks and Wildlife Sanctuaries?

-The best time to visit Uttarakhand’s National Parks and Wildlife Sanctuaries is during the months of March to June and September to November.
+The best time to visit Uttarakhand’s National Parks and Wildlife Sanctuaries is from March to June and September to November.
 During these periods, the weather is pleasant, and wildlife sightings are more frequent due to the moderate temperatures and lush vegetation.

 2. Are there accommodations available within these sanctuaries?